Ayushagarwall007/GEU-Moodle-Attendence-BOT/README.md

 # GEU-Moodle-Attendence-BOT
-This project is a Student's Friendly BOT that will mar your attendence on GEU Moodle Portal.
+This project is a Student's Friendly BOT that will mark your attendence on GEU Moodle Portal.